vincent-chapron/gitcheck/README.md

 Choose a number to go go to the repotory associated: <cursor>
 ```

-If you press `1` and enter, you will change directory to the path associated, here `./vendor/victoire/victoire/`
+If you press `1` and enter, you will change directory to the associated path, here `./vendor/victoire/victoire/`